RichyHBM/teleport-challenge/docs/design.md

    ```
    program stop --server=<server endpoint> --job=<job ID>
    ```
-   This will end the specified job, returning if it exited cleanly
+   This will end the specified job, returning if it exited cleanly.
+This will be a blocking call returning once the job has ended and returning to the user if it was a clean exit or if the job had to be force ended.

 - Query
    ```